henzljw/upmeal/MANUAL.md

 Step 4: Once done, you may try to register or login the account to identify the existance of the profile photo.

 Step 5: Enjoy 😉

+### Part 3.2: Multi authentication

+Step 1: Make sure you had installed the following application and created database for the application.

+Step 2: Create an admin account.

+Step 3: Create a new user.

+Step 4: Navigate to the database and change the user type of the admin from USR to ADM.

+Step 5: Login to the admin account and you will able to view the admin dashboard.

+Step 6: Enjoy 😉